gmh5225/talking_with_the_usermode/README.md

 bcdedit /debug on
 ```

-After the reboot, you can see the debugging messages in tools such as
+After the reboot, you can see the debugging messages in tools such as WinDBG WDK Tool.